xavialgarraa/lsds-2025-11-t1-p101/projects/1-hdfs/README.md

 Design a block (and replica) placement strategy that considers how many blocks each `datanode` already has, such that blocks are distributed uniformly.
 Explain and implement the improved placement strategy in `namenode`.

+Strategy:
+The block placement strategy ensures load balancing by assigning blocks to the least-loaded datanodes while limiting the number of blocks per node to prevent overloading.
+It also enforces fault tolerance by replicating blocks across multiple datanodes, ensuring redundancy.
+This approach optimizes resource utilization while maintaining data reliability and availability.

 ### [AD0Q10] Extend the client to check for file integrity

 Extend the `upload.py` client to also send the hash of the file.
 Then, store the file hash in the `files.json` and expose it in the `namenode` API.
 Finally, when the `download.py` client retrieves all the blocks and reconstructs the file, check that the hash matches the expected one.
 If the hash does not match (e.g. a block was corrupted), print an error.